fabd/kanji-koohii/README.md

 On the back end side, it's still using Symfony 1.x.
 There is also quite a bit of refactoring in places because the site was not originally written for Symfony, and still uses custom classes.
 For example it doesn't use Symfony's built in ORM, but a Zend Db -like API with queries that can be built programmatically but also lacking lots of advanced things from Zend Db.

 With that said there are many other ways to contribute.
-Providing feedback, posting / updating issues, helping me test the site on mobile devices via the Gitter channel, suggest new designs (I would always make PSD templates before making significant changes anyway), etc.
+Providing feedback, posting / updating issues, helping me test the site on mobile devices via the Gitter channel, suggest new designs (I would always make PSD templates before making significant changes anyway), etc. I will also try to make more CodePens in the future where appropriate.
+It's fun, and is one way to contribute (eg. [#25 3D Leitner boxes](https://github.com/fabd/kanji-koohii/issues/25)).

 **Design**: the [design/PSDs folder](https://github.com/fabd/kanji-koohii/tree/master/design/PSDs)  contains resources that you can use if you want to contribute alternative better designs.
 Ask me if I can add something there.